Inventory Errors

 Usually people commit fraud to make their businesses look more efficient than they are.
 They do this by making it reducing the amount of inventory that they claim to have used to make the profit they did in that quarter.

-Daniel Smith, owner of David Co., is worried that his reported inventory levels might be wrong, so he hired some expensive auditors to find out what really happened.
+Daniel Gonzalez, owner of Neptune ltd., is worried that his reported inventory levels might be wrong, so he hired some expensive auditors to find out what really happened.

 What does this mean for the cost of goods sold (COGS) and net income values?

-• When the starting inventory levels are artificially high, that means that the firm will have used less inventory than is shown by the books.
+When the ending inventory levels are artificially low, that means that the firm will have used more inventory than is shown by the books.

-When firms make thier costs look higher than they are, their costs look artificially high, and their net income (profits) look artificially loew.
+When firms make their costs look higher than they are, their costs look artificially high, and their net income (profits) look artificially low.